remarshal-project/remarshal/README.md

 ## Wrappers

-The flags `--wrap` and `--unwrap` are there to solve the problem of converting JSON and YAML data to TOML if the topmost element of that data is not of a map type (i.e., not an object in JSON or an associative array in YAML) but a list, a string or a number.
-Such data can not be represented as TOML directly; it needs to wrapped in a map type first.
-Passing the flag `--wrap someKey` to `remarshal` or one of its short commands wraps the input data in a "wrapper" map with one key, "someKey", with the input data as its value.
-The flag `--unwrap someKey` does the opposite: if it is specified only the value stored under the key "someKey" in the top-level map element of the input data is converted to the target format and output; all other data is skipped.
-If the top-level element is not a map or does not have the key `someKey` then `--unwrap someKey` returns an error.
+The flags `--wrap` and `--unwrap` are there to solve the problem of converting JSON and YAML data to TOML if the topmost element of that data is not of a dictionary type (i.e., not an object in JSON or an associative array in YAML) but a list, a string or a number.
+Such data can not be represented as TOML directly; it needs to wrapped in a dictionary first.
+Passing the flag `--wrap someKey` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, "someKey", with the input data as its value.
+The flag `--unwrap someKey` does the opposite: if it is specified only the value stored under the key "someKey" in the top-level dictionary element of the input data is converted to the target format and output; all other data is skipped.
+If the top-level element is not a dictionary or does not have the key `someKey` then `--unwrap someKey` returns an error.

 The following shell transcript demonstrates the problem and how `--wrap` and `--unwrap` solve it: